 Accomplishing (achieving success)

 Ideas such as encouraging mindfulness, fostering gratitude and forgiveness, active constructive listening, coping with failure, goal setting and growth mindset are all developed within the above five domains.
 Another major component of wellbeing in the Secondary College is supporting the students to understand and remain safe online.

 Staff who are closely involved in the wellbeing of Secondary students include the Dean of Students, together with the Heads of House and the Careers Adviser.
 The Senior Secondary Mentor provides academic support and advice during Years 11 and 12, the final critical years of schooling.

-To complement our wellbeing program, LJBC also has a College Counsellor and School Chaplains who offer support and assessment as required.
+To complement our wellbeing program, LJBC also have School Chaplains available who offer support and assessment as required.